- Alice Clark Mentoring

 Thank you for putting the time and effort into recognizing the excellent work of your colleagues.

 FOR ALL INDIVIDUAL AWARDS: Chairs have the responsibility of confirming if a nominee meets this eligibility requirement for the individual awards: Full-time faculty at the rank of Instructor or above, or part-time faculty with at least five years experience teaching at UND.
 Please respond promptly to the email you will receive from Jana Diemert concerning the eligibility of nominees in your department.

-FOR ALL AWARDS: For all individuals and departments nominated for all awards, chairs will receive instructions via campus mail for compiling supporting folders (which are due January 3) in a color coded loose leaf file.
-For undergraduate teaching award nominees, there is a two step process described below (with chairs letters due October 31 and, for the ten semi-finalists, full files due January).
+FOR ALL AWARDS: For all individuals and departments nominated for all awards, chairs will receive instructions via campus mail for compiling supporting folders (which are due January 2) in a color coded loose leaf file.
+For undergraduate teaching award nominees, there is a two step process described below.

 Undergraduate Teaching Award: